 Here at Zopeful we're not interested in throwing shade on other people's genuine efforts to create climate solutions of whatever kind.

 What do deeply care about, however, is that things that are touted as climate solutions actually do what they say and are firmly grounded in data and rigorous science.
-That's why our focus first on permanence and additionality and then take everything else into consideration.
-In fact, we’re developing a custom to test projects for it.
+That's why our carbon removal portfolios focus first on permanence and additionality and then take everything else into consideration.
+In fact, we’re developing a custom carbon removal methodology to test projects for it.

-We've been making the case on why we should and drastically reduce the reliance on avoidance due to the latters difficult to quantify (at best) impact on reducing or removing the atmospheric carbon dioxide we put there heating the planet.
+We've been making the case on why we should invest in carbon removal now and drastically reduce the reliance on avoidance due to the latters difficult to quantify (at best) impact on reducing or removing the atmospheric carbon dioxide we put there heating the planet.

 Investing in natural carbon sinks - like forests - is a part of tackling climate change.
 No one thinks that concreting the world and building a million DAC plants is winning!
 Nature-based solutions with 100 year temporary carbon storage are a necessary and important part of a balanced approach.